akaabdullahmateen/roadmap/legal/us/visa/index.md

 *An alien is any individual who is not a U.S. citizen or U.S. national.
 A non-resident alien is an alien who has not passed the green card test or the substantial presence test.*

 Non-citizens employed in the United States may have a U.S. tax obligation.
-The Taxation for Non-resident Aliens page on the Internal Revenue Service (IRS) provides information about taxation for such an individual.
+The Taxation for Non-resident Aliens page on the Internal Revenue Service (IRS) website provides information about taxation for such an individual.

 ### Permanent Workers